hc-sc-ocdo-bdpd/Python_Container_Demo/README.md

 4. Uninstall any conflicting containerization software like Podman.
 5. Ensure Docker is running (as local admin) for the IDE to recognize it.

-## Subfolders (Note: in VSCode you must set your root directory to the one of the following subdirectories)
+## Subfolders (Note: in VSCode you must set your root directory to one of the following subdirectories)

 ### [Web App Example](./web-app-example)
 The `web-app-example` folder contains a simple Flask-based web application.
 For more details on setup and usage, refer to its [README](./web-app-example/README.md).